ismailmechbal/playbook/source/localizable/content/culture/_rituals.en.html.md

 <h3>Communication</h3>

-* Make a daily standup part of the routine in your projects.
+* Make a daily standup part of the habits in your projects.
 * Listen carefully in the Icalia Monthly standups and other meetings.
 * Keep in touch with all stakeholders in-person or via Basecamp, Google Hangouts, Slack, or email.
-* Document everything during the entire development process (READMEs, code comments, Github issues, git commit messages), and write up a study case when the project comes to a close.
+* Document everything during the entire development process (READMEs, code comments, Github issues, git commit messages)
+* Write down a case study to show to others your work